apache/sling-site/src/main/jbake/content/documentation/bundles/resource-access-security.md

 ## Limitations

 By now the implementation is complete for securing access on resource level for CRUD operations.
-It is not yet ready to allow fine granular access rights on values of a resource.
+It is not yet ready to allow fine granular access rights on properties/values of a resource.
 So at the moment the `canReadValue, canUpdateValue, canDeleteValue` and `canCreateValue` on `ResourceAccessGate` methods are ignored ([SLING-10906](https://issues.apache.org/jira/browse/SLING-10906)).

 [jcr-resourcesecurity]: https://github.com/apache/sling-org-apache-sling-jcr-resourcesecurity